-Interoperability between health records enables efficient and secure data exchange among providers, patients, health care administrators, specialists, caregivers, and others.
-Ten studies and reports have demonstrated various types of technologies, case studies and frameworks that support providing clinical information (identifying patients), decision support for providers, and facilitating provider collaboration and multidisciplinary teams.
-One study incorporated a Clinical Oncology Treatment Plan and Summary (eCOTPS) which demonstrates vendor-agnostic transmission of oncology-specific data among many stakeholders.
-The investigators suggested the summary plans would improve care throughout the cancer journey [15].
-The Continuity of Care Document (CCD), a structured documentation template by Health Level Seven (HL7), was used in a pilot study [16] to standardize bi-directional communication between an Electronic Medical Record (EMR), an EHR, and a Glaucoma Registry, which enhanced both clinical treatment of this condition by identifying the types of treatment patients had received, and potential future treatment protocols based on their diagnosis.
-Investigators from Children's Hospital in Boston conducted a descriptive, retrospective pilot study [17] with patients diagnosed with an adult congenital heart disease to determine if there was duplication of blood laboratory testing and ancillary testing.
+Interoperability between health records enables efficient and secure data exchange among providers, patients, healthcare administrators, specialists, caregivers, and others.
+Ten studies and reports have demonstrated various types of technologies, case studies, and frameworks that support providing clinical information (identifying patients), decision support for providers, and facilitating provider collaboration and multidisciplinary teams.
+One study incorporated a Clinical Oncology Treatment Plan and Summary (eCOTPS), which demonstrates vendor-agnostic transmission of oncologyspecific data among many stakeholders.
+The investigators suggested that the summary plans would improve care throughout the cancer journey.15 The Continuity of Care Document (CCD), a structured documentation template by Health Level Seven (HL7), was used in a pilot study16 to standardize bidirectional communication between an Electronic Medical Record (EMR), an EHR, and a glaucoma registry, which enhanced both clinical treatment of glaucoma by identifying the types of treatment patients had received, and potential future treatment protocols based on their diagnosis.
+Investigators from Children's Hospital in Boston conducted a descriptive, retrospective pilot study17 with patients diagnosed with an adult congenital heart disease to determine if there was duplication of blood laboratory testing and ancillary testing.
 The two participating hospitals included Children's Hospital of Boston (CHB) (where patients were often treated) and Brigham and Women's Hospital in Boston (BWH) (where patients were often admitted).
-Both facilities used different EHRs, and out of the 833 patients hospitalized in the two-year time period of the study, duplicate testing occurred in 32 percent of patients who were admitted to BWH immediately after a prior catheterization or an outpatient visit at CHB (a cohort of 85 patients).
+The facilities used different EHRs, and out of the 833 patients hospitalized in the two-year period of the study, duplicate testing occurred in 32 percent of patients who were admitted to BWH immediately after a prior catheterization or an outpatient visit at CHB (a cohort of 85 patients).
 This study suggests that greater interoperability between two systems would allow multiple providers and members of the care team to view data, which in turn could reduce duplication of efforts and save money.

 Researchers at the Massachusetts Institute of Technology and Harvard Medical School identified the use of a shared patient record to support care transitions.
-In a claims data analysis from a private payer for individuals under 65 years of age, researchers found that 51 percent of these visits involved care transitions, but the information did not follow the patient [18].
-Other researchers in Ottawa, Canada found that at least one information gap was present in 33.2 percent of the 1,002 visits they recorded and most were associated with severity of illness, medical history, and laboratory test results [19].
-The Bridges Initiative in the Vancouver Island Health Authority [20] developed an EHR for mental health and addiction services that provided a condensed view of clinical information that could be sent from the EHR to referral recipients; and data that flowed into a centralized data warehouse providing information on patient status, service requirements, and treatment outcomes to be accumulated longitudinally to construct risk-adjusted outcome measures.
-The University College of London created a summary of care record (SCR) that was centrally stored and contained information on current drugs, allergies, and adverse reactions in addition to a minimum clinical dataset accessible by providers in the National Health Service [21].
-This provided a foundation of data to assess contraindications and adverse events to medications across populations.
-An electronic physiotherapy registry in Belgium led the development of an electronic physiotherapy record, which codified data elements using the International Classification of Functioning, Disability and Health [22] to provide the needed data to the registry and allowed the electronic record to pull from the registry as well.
-The use of this structured clinical documentation provided a means to coordinate care between providers and care teams in an efficient and effective fashion.
+In a claims data analysis from a private payer for individuals under 65 years of age, researchers found that 51 percent of these visits involved care transitions, but the information did not follow the patient.18 Other researchers in Ottawa, Canada, found that at least one information gap was present in 33.2 percent of the 1,002 visits they recorded, and most were associated with severity of illness, medical history, and laboratory test results.19 The Bridges Initiative in the Vancouver Island Health Authority20 developed an EHR for mental health and addiction services that provided a condensed view of clinical information that could be sent from the EHR to referral recipients.
+The University College of London created a summary of care record (SCR) that was centrally stored and contained information on current drugs, allergies, and adverse reactions in addition to a minimum clinical dataset accessible by providers in the National Health Service.21 This provided a foundation of data to assess contraindications and adverse events to medications across populations.
+An electronic physiotherapy registry in Belgium led the development of an electronic physiotherapy record, which codified data elements using the International Classification of Functioning, Disability and Health22 to provide the needed data to the registry and allowed the electronic record to pull from the registry as well.
+The use of this structured clinical documentation provided a means to coordinate care between providers and care teams efficiently and effectively.